 Select the area that interests you the most to find out more!

-Please select your cookie preferences before accessing the website.
+Please select your cookie preferences.

-Accept All Cookies improves navigation, usage analysis, and marketing.
+Accept All Cookies improves navigation and analytics.

-Accept Essential Only stores only strictly necessary cookies.
+Accept Essential Only stores only necessary cookies.

 Hydroxyapatite is renowned for its exceptional biocompatibility and osteostimulative properties, owing to its resemblance to the mineral composition of our bones.
 When implanted in areas of damaged bone, bone substitutes containing hydroxyapatite seamlessly integrate, easily promoting the formation and growth of new bone tissue.